pixe71/pixe71/README.md

 ## ✨ Ongoing Projects

 - 🔧 [PassWordManager C#](https://github.com/pixe71/PassWord-Manager) – A simple and secure password manager built in C#, allowing users to locally store, retrieve, and manage their credentials.
+- 🌐 IT hosting and network services company

 ---